 We recommend that you purchase and begin the relevant courses at least one or two months before writing your exams and no more than a year before your planned exam sitting.
-When you log in to the course webpage, you’ll be asked to identify your planned exam sitting, which should be in the next year.
-Our course managers will guide you toward course completion as your exam sitting nears.
+When you log in to the course webpage, you’ll be asked to identify your planned exam sitting, which should be in the next 12 months.

 Expert instructors who have been teaching NCA candidates for years have developed this course specifically for the online environment.
 The material is comprehensive but concise and modules are chunked into manageable amounts of material – work through courses intensively or over weeks or months, in chunks of as little as 15 minutes at a time, depending on your schedule.
 Modules are mapped to the NCA syllabi to maximize your efficient reading and comprehension of the material.
 An integrated interface allows you to ask questions and participate in discussions with instructors and fellow NCA candidates.